Quarterly statistics on road safety in Great Britain.

 - the number of fatal accidents on major roads (motorways and A roads) fell by 9% and the number of fatal or serious accidents fell by 2%.
 However, fatal and serious accidents rose by 5% on minor roads

 - there were a total number of 197,730 casualties from 146,980 accidents in the year ending September 2012 These figures represent a 3% fall from the year ending September 2011 for both casualties (from 204,211) and accidents (from 151,162)

-- In comparison, motor vehicle traffic levels rose by 0.2% compared with 12 month period ending September 2011.
+- motor vehicle traffic levels rose by 0.2% compared with 12 month period ending September 2011

-Information on Reported Road Casualties Great Britain, including the pre-release access list and related technical documentation can be found here
+Information on Reported road casualties Great Britain, including the pre-release access list and related technical documentation are available.